thomasmarsh/swift-conway-comonad/README.md

 This version has great performance and flat memory consumption.
 For all of the pointless data copying it does, it's surprisingly fast.
 That's where this exploration ends.
-I'm left with a few questions for another.
+I'm left with a few questions for another day.

 *Questions:*
 - Can we get some easy performance wins with lazy collections / iterators?